+That without ELIOT and his children’s counsel knowledge or consent the third failed attempt to convert the Policy(ies) proceeds was hatched by TSPA, TESCHER, SPALLINA, TED, P. SIMON, D. SIMON, A. SIMON, IANTONI and FRIEDSTEIN working together and secreted from ELIOT and his children’s counsel with scienter.

+That this third attempt to convert the Policy(ies) proceeds began with the filing of this frivolous “breach of contract” Lawsuit to attempt to convert the benefits against the wishes of SIMON’s beneficiary designation, in order to profit for themselves at the detriment of the true and proper beneficiaries, including allegedly their own children.

-That once the SAMR and SAMR TRUST failed to get ELIOT or his counsel’s approval, without notice and knowledge of ELIOT and other Beneficiaries, TED, claiming to be the “trustee” and a “beneficiary” of a “lost” trust, the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” instead of seeking the court order to determine the beneficiaries as requested by RALIC, instead filed this lawsuit with TED acting in a self-professed and self-appointed fiduciary capacity for the “lost” trust and Policy(ies).
+That once the SAMR and SAMR TRUST failed to get ELIOT or his children’s counsel approval, without notice and knowledge of ELIOT and other beneficiaries, TED, instead of seeking the demanded “court order” to determine the beneficiaries as requested by RALIC, claimed to be the “trustee” and a “beneficiary” of the “lost” trust, the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” and instead filed this Lawsuit with TED acting in a self-professed and self-appointed fiduciary capacity for the “lost” trust and Policy(ies) and designating himself and others as newly elected beneficiaries.

-“Simon Bernstein Irrevocable” and “missing” and then unable to get the SAMR TRUST approved by all parties and the Probate court to be the beneficiary, TED and A. SIMON instead filed this lawsuit nowdeath based on a breach of contract suit for Jackson’s refusal to pay the death benefit claim based on the deficient death benefit claim initially submitted as indicated in Jackson’s Counter Claim for damages.
+That since claiming “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” is “lost” and “missing” and then unable to get the SAMR TRUST approved by all parties and the Probate Court to be the beneficiary, TED represented by A. SIMON instead filed this Lawsuit demanding that Jackson now pay the death benefits based on a breach of contract suit for Jackson’s refusal to pay the death benefit claim based on the legally deficient death benefit claim initially submitted, as indicated in Jackson’s Counter Claim for damages.

-That through this lawsuit, TSPA, TESCHER, SPALLINA, TED and P. SIMON are now attempting to avoid having to obtain a court order as requested by RALIC, to first determine who the beneficiary(ies) is and instead are attempting to convert the Policy proceeds through this baseless breach of contract action that TED was advised by counsel he had no “authority” to file.
+That through this Lawsuit, TSPA, TESCHER, SPALLINA, TED and P. SIMON are now attempting to avoid having to obtain a court order as requested by RALIC, to first determine who the beneficiary(ies) is and instead are attempting to convert the Policy(ies) proceeds through this baseless breach of contract action that TED was advised by counsel he had no “authority” to file according to Jackson.

-That ELIOT alleges that this lawsuit is an attempt to have this Court pay the Policy proceeds t similar to the SAMR TRUST or other improper beneficiaries, through a smoke and mirrors illusion, mired in a “Name Game” further defined herein, using alleged former Policy beneficiaries names, including but not limited to the “lost” “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” in order to replace the allegedly unknown beneficiaries of the “lost” trust with newly elected beneficiaries, possibly in a new post mortem trust attempting to be inserted into this lawsuit in the confusion created with the variety of names being asserted as beneficiary.
+That ELIOT alleges that this Lawsuit is an attempt to have this Court pay the Policy(ies) proceeds to a newly created post mortem trust similar to the SAMR TRUST or other improper beneficiaries, through a smoke and mirrors illusion, mired in a “Name Game” further defined herein, using alleged former Policy(ies) beneficiaries names, including but not limited to the “lost” “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” in order to replace the allegedly unknown beneficiaries of the “lost” trust with newly elected beneficiaries, possibly in a new post mortem trust attempting to be inserted into this Lawsuit in the confusion created with the variety of names being asserted as beneficiary.

-That Jackson claims in their Answer that they are unclear if TED has the alleged fiduciary capacities in the trusts and Policy(ies) he claims necessary to institute the lawsuit or the death benefit claim and they are unclear of the names asserted in the complaint as they are confusing and even question the existence of certain trusts entirely.
+That Jackson claims in their Answer that they are unclear if TED has the alleged fiduciary capacities in the trusts and Policy(ies) he claims necessary to institute the Lawsuit or the death benefit claim and they are unclear of the names asserted in the complaint as they are confusing and even question the existence of certain trusts entirely.